Integrating with Weblate¶

 The ability to add strings in Weblate requires Gérer les chaînes.

-For monolingual files (see Formats de fichiers pris en charge) Weblate might add new translation strings not present in the Fichier de langue de base mono-langue, and not in actual translations.
-It does not however perform any automatic cleanup of stale strings as that might have unexpected outcomes.
-If you want to do this, please install Nettoyer les fichiers de traduction add-on which will handle the cleanup according to your requirements.
+For monolingual files (see Localization file formats), Weblate might add new translation strings present in the Fichier de langue de base mono-langue, and not in actual translations.
+It does not however perform any automatic cleanup of stale strings, as that might have unexpected results.
+If you still want to do this, please install the Nettoyer les fichiers de traduction add-on, which handles cleanup according to your requirements.

 You can add new strings in Weblate with Gérer les chaînes turned on, but it is usually better to introduce new strings together with the code changes that introduced them.

-Monolingual formats need addition of the new string to Fichier de langue de base mono-langue.
-This is typically done by the developers during developing the code.
-You might want to introduce review of those strings using Quality gateway for the source strings.
+Monolingual formats need to be configured so that new strings are added to Fichier de langue de base mono-langue.
+This is typically done by developers, as they write the code.
+You might want to use a review process of those strings using Passerelle pour la qualité des chaînes sources.

 Bilingual formats typically extract strings from the source code using some tooling (like xgettext or intltool-update).
 Follow your localization framework documentation for instructions how to do that.
 Once the strings are extracted, there might be an additional step needed to update existing translations, see Mise à jour des fichiers de langue cible.